Nova A.

 • The questions usually start with ‘what’ or ‘how’.

-• It helps to identify the main argument that you are planning to study.
+• It helps to identify the main subject that you are planning to study.

-• It shows what the study is going to describe, explore, discover in detail.
+• It shows what the study is going to describe, explore, and discover in detail.

 • It can contain words like experience, meaning, understanding, and stories.